-- The icon is replaced with a icon (or, if a dual mission, the icon is removed.) - If you completed (or scouted) the mission, then you have completed (or scouted) a space mission. - All cards on the planet are destroyed.
+- The con is replaced with a con icon (or, if a dual mission, the con icon is removed.) - If you completed (or scouted) the mission, then you have completed (or scouted) a space mission. - All cards on the planet are destroyed.